 Tip: You’ll want to use a thick cotton paper.

-Compliments luxury invitations but can also be used whimsically.
+Complements luxury invitations but can also be used whimsically.

 Process: A paper-like foil creates a metallic-looking design.